Rahulhimself/CNNClassification/README.md

 ```
 <hr>

+# Initial testing of CNN Classification for the project

-## This repository contains a deep learning project that classifies images of cats and dogs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.The project is structured as a Google Colab notebook, allowing for easy execution and step-by-step learning without the need for local setup of a deep learning environment. ##
+## The file Cat and Dog Classification using cnn notebook contains a deep learning project that classifies images of cats and dogs using a Convolutional Neural Network (CNN) built with TensorFlow and Keras.The project is structured as a Google Colab notebook, allowing for easy execution and step-by-step learning without the need for local setup of a deep learning environment. ##

 <hr>

+## Description of the Testing on Notebook

 ### The main goals of this project are: ###